elephaint/pgbm/README.md

 * lightgbm
 * matplotlib

-### Installation ###
-* Clone the repository
-* Go to {your_installation_directory}/pgbm
-* Run the demo from the folder pgbm/demos/demo_pgbm.py to verify the installation is correct.
-Use both 'gpu' and 'cpu' as device to check if you are able to train on both GPU and CPU.
-* The first time it may take a bit longer to import pgbm as it relies on JIT compilation for the custom CUDA kernel.

 ### Examples ###
 See the folder pgbm/demos.
-In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to use it as a drop-in replacement), except that it is required to explicitly define a loss function and loss metric (see the demo folder for an example).
+In general, PGBM works similar to existing gradient boosting packages such as LightGBM or xgboost (and it should be possible to more or less use it as a drop-in replacement), except that it is required to explicitly define a loss function and loss metric (see the demo folder for an example).

 ### Experiments ###